 As of the date of this proxy statement, our Board has six directors and the following three committees: (1) Audit; (2) Compensation; and (3) Nominating and Corporate Governance.
-On February 17, 2011, the Board nominated six incumbent directors for election at the Annual Meeting on June 1, 2011.
-Those nominated were Messrs.
-Dimitriadis, Hendrickson and King, Dr. Triche and Mses.
-Simpson and Shapiro.
 The function of each of the committees and the membership of the committees currently and during the last year are described below.
 Each of the committees operates under a written charter adopted by the Board.
 All of the committee charters are available on our website (www.LTCproperties.com).
-During fiscal 2010, the Board held 10 meetings.
-Each Board member attended 100% of Board and Committee meetings in 2010 while he or she served as director.
+During fiscal 2012, the Board held seven meetings.
+Each Board member attended 100% of Board and Committee meetings in 2012.
 Our policy is to schedule our annual meeting of stockholders after consulting with each director regarding their availability to help ensure their ability to attend.
-All Board members at that time attended our 2010 Annual Meeting of Stockholders.
+All Board members attended our 2012 Annual Meeting of Stockholders.